yhayat1/python-labs/Cloud-Automation/GCP/LAB06-PubSub-Topic-and-Subscription/README.md

 By the end of this lab, you will:
 - Create a Pub/Sub topic using Python
 - Subscribe to the topic with a pull subscription
-- Publish and retrieve messages
+- Publish messages to the topic and retrieve them
+- Implement proper resource cleanup

 ---

 ## 🧰 Prerequisites

 - GCP project with billing enabled
-- Pub/Sub API enabled
+- Pub/Sub API enabled (enable with `gcloud services enable pubsub.googleapis.com`)
-- Service account with Pub/Sub Editor role
+- Service account with Pub/Sub Editor role (roles/pubsub.editor)
-- Python 3.8+ and `google-cloud-pubsub` installed
+- Python 3.8+ installed

 ---